CorvaeOboro/sd_project_tools/README.md

 # sd_project_tools
-stable diffusion project tools , focused on batch processing image generation across an organized folder structure .
+stable diffusion project tools , focused on batch processing image generation variants .

-a collection of tools useful for large scale asset synthesis . each "project" is a folder with a source image ( target img2img ), a .project file ( stores settings overrides ) , and a 'selected' subfolder containing synthesized images . the python tools included help to generate such a structure and to then batch process multiple projects .
+a collection of tools for large scale asset synthesis . each "project" is a folder with a source image ( target img2img ) , a .project file ( settings overrides ) , and a 'selected' subfolder containing synthesized images . the python tools included help to generate such a structure and to then batch process multiple projects .

-an example for texture synthesis = we have a low resolution source images of a stone brick pattern , and in the 'selected' folder multiple images of different stone textures that were previously synthesized using stable diffusion , thus containing the prompt/neg in their metadata . using gen_batch_prompts_in_projects the prompt/neg pairs are gathered from 'selected' and randomly combined into a new list of variants , and a .bat is generated that will use the auto1111 webui api to run img2img with controlnet for all the prompt variants , and across multiple checkpoints , saving into the projects 'output' subfolder . this becomes a useful setup when many projects .
+example for texture synthesis = a low resolution source images of a stone brick pattern , the 'selected' folder contains multiple images of different stone textures synthesized using stable diffusion containing the prompt/neg in their metadata . gen_batch_prompts_in_projects.py gathers the prompt/neg pairs from 'selected' and randomly combines into a new list of variants , a local and project-wide .bat is generated that will use the auto1111 webui api to run img2img with controlnet for all the prompt variants , across multiple checkpoints , saving the variants into each projects 'output' subfolder .

 requires [auto1111 webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) with --api for image synthesis